diasfusuy/DeFi-lending/README.md

 | 3    | Frontend dApp with wallet integration  |
 | 4    | Polish, write blog post, and deploy    |

+## 🗓 Sprint Adjustments

+- Liquidation logic was moved from Sprint 2 to Sprint 3 due to the depth of oracle integration and testing.
+- Frontend and wallet connection were rescheduled to Sprint 4 to align with deployment goals.

 ## 🧠 Oracle Integration (Chainlink Price Feed)